 Music Education Faculty

 Dr. Matthew Talbert, Associate Professor of Music Education

 Dr. Richard Suk, Professor of Music Education

-Dr. Dominique Petite, Visiting Assistant Professor of Music Education
+Dr. Dominique Petite, Assistant Professor of Instruction, Music Education

-Dr. Christopher Hayes, Associate Dean, College of Fine Arts and Professor of Music Education
+Dr. Christopher Hayes, Director, School of Music, Associate Dean, College of Fine Arts and Professor of Music Education

 Dr. Paschal Younge, Professor of Music Education